 Lotus Temple is a Baha'i House of Worship and is open to all.

 Jantar Mantar built by Maharaja Jai Singh II of Jaipur is an observatory consisting of 13 architectural astronomy instruments.
 Its main purpose was to predict the movement and timings of the sun, moon and planets.

 Lodhi Gardens, spanning over 90 acres, this beautiful garden is draped in emerald green grass with tombs of the Lodhis, an Afghan dynasty - Tomb of Mohammed Shah, Sikandar Lodi, Shisha Gumbad and Bara Gumbad.
 The site is now protected by the Archaeological Survey of India (ASI).

-Laxmi Narian Mandir (Birla Mandir), Tughlaqabad Fort, Tomb of Safdarjang, Purana Qila, and National Zoological Park or Delhi Zoo, Hauz Khas Village and deer Park, Nizammudin Dargah and Nizammudin ki baoli, ISKCON temple, Rashtrapati Bhawan, Gurudwara Sis Ganj and Bangla sahib Gurudwara and loads of other must-see places abound in Delhi.
+Laxminarayan Mandir (Birla Mandir), Tughlaqabad Fort, Tomb of Safdarjang, Purana Qila, and National Zoological Park or Delhi Zoo, Hauz Khas Village and deer Park, Nizammudin Dargah and Nizammudin ki Baoli, ISKCON temple, Rashtrapati Bhawan, Gurudwara Sis Ganj and Bangla Sahib Gurudwara and loads of other must-see places abound in Delhi.

-The UTs have the option to form their respective governments with Legislative and elected members and a chief minister, but the power of such governments is lesser than the State Governments.
+The UTs have the option to form their respective governments with Legislative and elected members and a chief minister.
+Still, the power of such governments is lesser than the state governments.

-The President is the Constitutional head of the Executive of the Indian Republic.
-The Union territories are under the direct administrative jurisdiction of the President.
+The President is the Constitutional Head of the Executive of the Indian Republic, and the Union territories are under the direct administrative jurisdiction of the President.
 The President has his or her offices in the National Capital Territory of Delhi.